lbacon17/lb-fitness/TESTING.md

 The application proved itself highly compatible with all browsers and performance was consistent across the board.
 Only one minor issue was noted:

 Smooth scroll behaviour is not supported on Safari, meaning the page jumps right back to the top when the return to top button is clicked as opposed to a smooth scrolling motion.
 This is due to Safari not supporting the scroll-behavior: smooth CSS property.
-I tried various JavaScript solutions to remedy this, but none of them had any effect, and some even hindered the app's performance.
-As this is a relatively minor issue, I decided not to take any further action at this stage.
+I tried various JavaScript solutions to remedy this, but none of them had any effect.
+As this is a minor issue, I decided to take no further action at this stage.

 [Back to TOC](#table-of-contents)